 3. Rock your baby

-Constant rhythmic movements are good for calming your baby and helping her sleep, so you can try cradling and rocking your baby to soothe discomfort.
+Constant rhythmic movements are good for calming your baby and helping them sleep.
+Try cradling and rocking your little one to soothe their discomfort.
 You can also play soft sounds, like really calm music, or have some equipment doing noise in another room, like a washer or a dryer.
 This might also help and soothe your baby.

-These are some practical tips that might answer your questions on how to relieve your baby’s colic.
-To avoid this discomfort, it is also recommended that you avoid feeding your baby too much, especially at night.
+These are some practical tips that might answer your questions on how to relieve colic in your baby.
+To avoid this discomfort, you should avoid feeding your baby too much, especially at night.
 If you’re breastfeeding, it is also advisable to avoid dairy products, cabbage, onion, and caffeine, as well as any other irritating foods.

 Did you find this article helpful or interesting?
 If you have any other questions on how to avoid or relieve your baby’s colic, don’t hesitate to write them in the comments section!